IBM/community-automation/README.md

 ### Docker Option

 From the repo home folder "community-automation", run the following command which will leave you at a linux prompt ready to run the ansible playbooks.
-[README](http://github.com/IBM/community-automation/scripts/common/README.md)
+[README](https://github.com/IBM/community-automation/tree/master/scripts/common)

 ```
 # scripts/common/community-docker.sh

+# RHEL 8
+# scripts/common/community-docker.sh -u YOUR_RH_USERNAME -p YOUR_RH_PASSWORD
 ```

 ### Personal install client (VM)

 **NOTE:** This only need to be run once.

 From the repo home folder "community-autommation", run the following command which will setup your person installer client with all of hte necessary prereqs to run playbooks.
-[README](http://github.com/IBM/community-automation/scripts/common/README.md)
+[README](https://github.com/IBM/community-automation/tree/master/scripts/common)

 ```
 # scripts/common/install-prereqs.sh

+# RHEL 8
+# scripts/common/community-docker.sh -u YOUR_RH_USERNAME -p YOUR_RH_PASSWORD
 ```

 ## Play list